GabrielJean/HomeLab/Docker/homeassistant/README-zigbee-usb.md

 - Stable device alias: /dev/ttyUSB-zigbee (via udev rule)
 - Compose uses: /dev/ttyUSB-zigbee:/dev/ttyUSB0

-Common Symptom
+Common Symptoms
-- docker compose up fails with an error like:
+- docker compose up or docker restart fails with an error like:
+  Error response from daemon: error gathering device information while adding custom device "/dev/ttyUSB-zigbee": no such file or directory
-  Error response from daemon: error gathering device information while adding custom device "/dev/serial/by-id/...": no such file or directory
+  Error response from daemon: Cannot restart container homeassistant: error gathering device information while adding custom device "/dev/ttyUSB-zigbee": no such file or directory
 - And no /dev/ttyUSB* or /dev/serial/by-id entries exist after replug/reboot.
+- This typically happens after a kernel update when the kernel extra modules haven't been installed yet, or when the system hasn't been rebooted after installing them.

 Quick Fix Checklist
 1) Confirm the USB device is seen by the OS